 - Original request received from client

-- Request sent to your server
+- Request sent to your backend service

-- Response returned by your server
+- Response returned by your backend service

 - Final response sent to client